zaipitunsian1/JPMC-Forage/1. Interface with a stock price data feed/Readme.md

 We want to process the data feed of stock A and stock B’s price to enable us to analyse when trading for the stock should occur.<br>

 <h4>Acceptance Criteria</h4>
-*  getDataPoint function should return correct tuple of stock name, bid_price, ask_price and price.
+*  getDataPoint function should return correct tuple of stock name, bid_price, ask_price and price.<br>
 Note: price of a stock = average of bid and ask.<br>
 *  getRatio function should return the ratio of the two stock prices.<br>
 *  main function should output correct stock info, prices and ratio.<br>